 I stopped buying plastic food storage containers for years.
 I know, plastic food containers are much lighter and cheaper when compare to glass food storage containers.
 However, the potential health risk is the concern that stops me from using them.

 Keep in mind never microwave food and liquid in plastic food containers.
 And never put hot food into plastic food containers.
-Though some plastic food containers are marked microwave-safe, I don’t feel comfortable to use them.
+Though some plastic food containers are marked microwave-safe, I don’t feel comfortable using them.
 I don’t like the plastic smell onto the reheated food.